5 of the Best Exercises for Addiction Recovery

 One of the best things that exercise can do for you in addiction recovery is give you something of a distraction.
 This is vital when you’re experiencing cravings or fears of relapse.
 Exercise can go some way towards filling the void left in recovery.
 It can take your mind off stressful thoughts.

 Exercise can also lend to your life structure, which can help you to maintain the course you want.
 Building a routine around exercise – going to the gym three evenings a week, cycling home from work, going out for a daily morning stroll, going to regular fitness classes, and so on – can help you feel grounded and in control.

 Improve Your Overall Wellbeing

-The best exercise forms can to a lot for your overall wellbeing through addiction recovery.
+The best exercise forms can do a lot for your overall well-being through addiction recovery.
 This list is hardly exhaustive.
 I could write whole books on the benefits to be gained from regular exercise.
 Plenty of people have, in fact.
 However, I just want to spell out the kinds of things it can do for you and how it can help your recovery.

 The best forms of exercise for addiction will give you all of these benefits and more.